Hot car dangers: How to keep your kids safe this summer

-Children's bodies heat up much faster than adults do, according to the National Safety Council.
+Children's bodies heat up much faster than adults' do, according to the nonprofit National Safety Council.

-Children's internal organs begin to shut down once their core body temperature reaches 104 degrees -- and it takes very little time for a car to get too hot for children, according to a report published by the council last year.
+Children's internal organs begin to shut down once their core body temperature reaches 104 degrees, and it takes very little time for a car to get too hot for children, according to a report published by the council in 2018.